Which is the best butterbeer?

 - Cup $5.49

 - Waffle Cone $6.49

 - Souvenir Glass $9.99

-Surprisingly to every single one of us, the butterbeer ice cream was just too much, too sweet.
+Surprisingly to every single one of us, this ice cream was just too much, too sweet.
 Though I’m glad I tasted it and enjoyed some, this ended up being our least favorite butterbeer in the parks.
 We didn’t eat it all.
 I was shocked as my husband is quite the ice cream connoisseur and has NEVER not finished an ice cream.
 I’m hoping they’ll make it into a hard packed ice cream as maybe that would make a difference.

 Recommendation: You must try butterbeer ice cream, but I’d recommend ordering just one to split among your group first.
 Try some of the other fun flavors – you won’t spot them anywhere else, right?
 This is Diagon Alley after all.

 Ahhhh, we come to our last type of butterbeer and one we waited until the very end to try.